(0 comments, 9 posts)

 Posts by Admin1

-This years Summer Camp is in a field near Deal in Kent.
+This years Summer Camp is in an open field surrounded by woods near Deal in Kent.
 The site is close to some great beaches is surrounded by a forest so we will be building rope bridges and bivouacking around the camp fire!
 There will be trips out to Canterbury, Dover Castle and a special day out in France.
 You will need a passport!

 Our Site -Click here to go to google maps

 All scouts are encouraged to attend the camp as we put into practice all the training that we do during the year and it’s also a chance to get away from mum and dad for a couple of weeks!
 It’s also a chance for Y6 Scouts to mix with older children before they move schools.
 Summer Camp is the most important experience in Scouts – to miss it is to miss out on what being a Scout is all about.

 Scouts camp in Patrols and prepare and cook all meals for themselves and the leaders.
 The rest of the time you can look forward to activities such as

 swimming volleyball visits and trips bivouacking